-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 8.2 What key reporting requirements apply to insurance companies in your jurisdiction?

-POJK 55/2017 obliges insurance or reinsurance companies to prepare and submit the following periodical reports to the Financial Services Authority:
+Financial Services Authority (OJK) Regulation 22/2024 regarding Periodic Reporting by Insurance Companies obliges insurance or reinsurance companies to prepare and submit the following periodical reports to the OJK:

 - monthly reports;